 The application fee for an airport identity card is $62.45 (including GST).
 This fee is set out in regulation 10A of the Civil Aviation Charges Regulations (No 2) 1991(external link).

-Fees are incurred upon application and each time an airport identity card is reissued (for example if your card expires, your card is lost or damaged, or your name or your organisation’s name changes).
+Fees are incurred each time an application is submitted.
 After an employer has submitted the application, the fee for this will be included on their next monthly invoice.

 It is an offence to knowingly provide false information to the Civil Aviation Authority or the Director of Civil Aviation relevant to the Authority’s or the Director’s exercise of powers under the Civil Aviation Act 1990, or regulations or rules made under the Act.
 It is also an offence to fail to disclose, without reasonable excuse, information that is materially relevant in relation to a security check.
 Each offence is punishable by a term of imprisonment not exceeding 12 months or a ﬁne not exceeding $10,000 (Section 49 of the Civil Aviation Act 1990(external link) and section 56A of the Civil Aviation Act 1990(external link)).

 Your application will need to be accompanied by: